 Jack Hess is the co-founder of CivicLab, a nonprofit institute dedicated to advancing the practice of community collaboration.
 He has partnered with hundreds of communities across the country, teaching collaborative teams how to better approach complex social problems by redesigning the way they work together.
 Prior to his work with the CivicLab, he was the President of the Columbus Area Chamber of Commerce.
 Within two years of implementing its new strategic plan, the Columbus Chamber was named the Indiana Chamber of the Year in 2008.
 One year later, the American Chamber of Commerce Executives (ACCE) presented the Columbus Chamber with the National Chamber of the Year Award.

-John M. Burnett, serves as President and CEO of the nationally recognized Community Education Coalition (CEC) of Columbus, Indiana.
+John M. Burnett, serves as Executive Vice Chairman of the nationally recognized Community Education Coalition (CEC) of Columbus, Indiana.
 CEC is committed to development of a coordinated learning system linking to economic opportunity and quality of life.
 He is co-founder of CivicLab, An Institute for Civic Collaboration with his colleague Jack Hess.
 Burnett is a founder of Southeastern Indiana’s EcO Network (Economic Opportunities through Education).
 Launched in 2008, the network focuses on educational attainment leading to well-paying jobs.
 EcO Network has been funded to-date by more than $80 million in grants, including major gifts from Lilly Endowment Inc., and substantial funding by Cummins Foundation, Indiana Department of Workforce Development, and Lumina Foundation. international joint ventures.

 Amber Fischvogt serves as Director of CivicLab.
 During her tenure, Amber has worked with civic leaders across the country addressing complex social issues such as food insecurity, opioid addiction, family self-sufficiency, talent attraction, student mental health, school safety and security, and financial literacy.
 Amber has over 20 years of business and community development experience.
 Prior to CivicLab she managed a wide array of entrepreneurial education and development programs at both a local and national level that served several thousand entrepreneurs annually.
 She is the facilitator for Leadership Bartholomew County.